momtanu/HydroRain/README.md

 https://YOUR-GITHUB-USERNAME.github.io/HydroRain/
 ```

-Students can open that address without a GitHub account and without installing
+You can open that address without a GitHub account and without installing
 anything.

 ## Expected rain-gauge CSV